greydamian/wirefang/README.md

 Wirefang is a simple packet injection utility.

-Wirefang reads bytes from a file and then writes those bytes to layer 2 (data link) of a network interface.
+Wirefang reads bytes from a file and then writes those bytes to the data link layer (layer 2) of a network interface.

 Compatibility
 -------------

 * Linux

 Installation
 ------------